leonlinsx/minimal-mistakes/_posts/2020-10-07-polina-marinova-renco.md

 ## Footnotes

 1. Pattie Sellers is an award-winning writer, producer, and multimedia journalist who wrote for Fortune for 32 years.
+2. I do the same, and have heard similar ideas from others e.g. a "swipe list" where you put down quotes or sentences you really like, to reference for the future.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*